 This is something that Stuart really wants to address because for most of his customers in the Six Figure Mentors (SFM) and the Digital Experts Academy (DEA), building an online business is optional.
-It’s something that most people want to do for themselves and their family, usually to better their lives.
+It’s something that most people want to do for themselves and their families, usually to better their lives.

-For that very reason however, it’s not enough to drive them to succeed.
-When you are not forced to make something work and it’s based around acquiring nicer things like a luxury car, having more holidays or quitting the job, you'll notice something in particular.
+For that very reason, however, it’s not enough to drive them to succeed.
+When you are not forced to make something work and it’s based around acquiring nicer things like a luxury car, having more holidays, or quitting the job, you'll notice something in particular.

-What you'll find is that people that are working hard already in jobs and careers they are confident of doing and where they are in their comfort zone, the minute the going gets tough or they’re are tired one week or things aren’t going as quickly as they had planned, it becomes quite easy for them to put their internet business on the “back burner”.
+What you'll find is that people that are working hard already in jobs and careers they are confident of doing and where they are in their comfort zone, the minute the going gets tough or they’re tired one week or things aren’t going as quickly as they had planned, it becomes quite easy for them to put their internet business on the “back burner”.

 They will then say to themselves, “I’ll focus on that tomorrow night” or “I’ll focus on it next week.”
-What you will usually see is when people first get stared online is that they are “all in.”
+What you will usually see is when people first get started online is that they are “all in.”
 They’re turning up and watching training videos and webinars and they’re are making stuff happen.